-This model is equipped with a steering lock located at the base of the steering post next to the frame.
-To lock the steering, turn the handlebar fully right, insert the key into the lock, and turn key counterclockwise; then remove the key.
+This model is equipped with a steering lock located at the base of the steering post next to the frame (models without power steering) or directly above the power steering motor (models with power steering).
+To lock the steering, turn the handlebar fully left, insert the key into the lock, and turn key counter-clockwise; then remove the key.
 To unlock the steering, insert the key into lock and turn the key clockwise; then remove the key.